mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 * Financial Risk: A risk that impacts the budget of the product, affecting bought items and assets.
 * Availability Risk: A risk that halts or reduces the amount of work team-members can contribute.
 * Operational Risk: A risk that alters the functionality of the product.
-* Health and Safety Risk: A risk that impacts the health and well-being of team members.
+* Health and Safety Risk: A risk that impacts the health and well-being of the team members.
-* Strategic Risk: A risk that alters requirements of the project.
+* Strategic Risk: A risk that alters requirements of the project or client specifications.

 ## 7. Contributions